cosc-516-2022/lab8/README.md

 - +3 marks - Write the method  `insert()` to add the standard TPC-H data into the database.
 The DDL files are in the ddl folder. **Hint: Files are designed so can read entire file as a string and execute it as one statement.
 May need to divide up into batches for large files.**

-- +4 marks - Write the method `query1()` that returns the most recent top 10 orders with the total sale and the date of the order in `America`.
+- +4 marks - Write the method `query1()` that returns the most recent top 10 orders with the total sale and the date of the order for customers in `America`.

-- +4 marks - Write the method `query2()` that returns the customer key and the total price a customer spent in descending order, for all urgent orders that are not failed for all customers who are outside Europe belonging to the highest market segment.
+- +4 marks - Write the method `query2()` that returns the customer key and the total price a customer spent in descending order, for all urgent orders that are not failed for all customers who are outside Europe and belong to the highest market segment.
+The highest market segment is the market segment with the most orders.

-- +3 marks - Write the method `query3()` that returns all the lineitems that was ordered within the six years from January 4th, 1997 and the orderpriority in ascending order.
+- +3 marks - Write the method `query3()` that returns a count of all the lineitems that were ordered within the six years starting on April 1st, 1997 group by order priority.
+Make sure to sort by orderpriority in ascending order.

 **Total Marks: 20**